MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/make-integration-service.md

 # Make your own integration services

-Starting in Windows 10, anyone can make a service very similar to the in-box Hyper-V integration services using a new socket-based communication channel between the Hyper-V host and the virtual machines running on it.
-Using these Hyper-V sockets, services can run independently of the networking stack and all data stays on the same physical memory.
+Starting in Windows 10 Anniversary Update, anyone can make applications that communicate between the Hyper-V host and its virtual machines using Hyper-V sockets -- a Windows Socket with a new address family and specialized endpoint for targeting virtual machines.
+All communication over Hyper-V sockets runs without using networking and all data stays on the same physical memory.
+Applications using Hyper-V sockets are similar to Hyper-V's integration services.

-This document walks through creating a simple application built on Hyper-V sockets and how to get started using them.
+This document walks through creating a simple program built on Hyper-V sockets.

-[PowerShell Direct](../user-guide/powershell-direct.md) is an example of an application (in this case an in-box Windows service) which uses Hyper-V sockets to communicate.

 **Supported Host OS**
-* Windows 10 build 14290 and beyond
+* Supported on Windows 10
-* Windows Server Technical Preview 4 and later
+* Windows Server 2016
 * Future releases (Server 2016 +)

 **Supported Guest OS**